bradymiller/bradymiller.github.io/todo/index.md

 ### Scheduled items to do
 1. When php 7.3 dockers are available, update the insane dev environment.
 1. When Alpine 3.9 is released.
 Update 5.0.2 docker and flex dockers.
-Upgrade dev npm version to 10 and update npm version used in ubuntu 18.04 demo farm docker to 10.
+Upgrade dev npm/nodejs version to 10 and update npm/nodejs version used in ubuntu 18.04 demo farm docker to 10.

 ### OpenEMR Code Reviews
 * [Pull Requests](https://github.com/openemr/openemr/pulls)